SkoolNotes/Taproot/2020ISOS101/KBxStoryOfScience.md

 	- got intrested in thermodynamics, wrote `The Thermodynamics of Technical Gas Reactions`
 	- then he worked on nitrogen fixation! got a nobel for it
 - **WWI**
+	- entirely devoted research and resources to germany during wartime preparation
 	-